 Stretching along the Pacific Ocean for more than 800 miles (1,290 km) from top to tail, the California coast includes virgin wilderness, the cutting edge of cosmopolitan culture, and the full spectrum in between.
 For almost the entire way, coastal roads give quick and easy access to the best parts, with panoramic views appearing so often you’ll simply give up trying to capture it all.

 Starting in the north, the green forests of the Pacific Northwest continue well beyond the state border, forming a mountainous seaside landscape that lasts until the edge of metropolitan San Francisco.
-Along this stretch you’ll find a number of old logging and fishing towns, varying from the burly blue-collar likes of Eureka and Crescent City to the upscale ambience of Mendocino, in and amongst endless acres of redwood forest.
+Along this stretch you’ll find a number of old logging and fishing towns, from the burly blue-collar likes of Eureka and Crescent City to the upscale ambience of Mendocino, in and among endless acres of redwood forest.

 At the midpoint of the California Coast sits San Francisco, deservedly ranked among the world’s favorite cities.
 The 150 miles (241 km) of coast stretching south from San Francisco hold numerous remnants of the Spanish and Mexican eras, exemplified by the town of Monterey and the beautiful mission at Carmel, and the wild, rugged coastline of Big Sur.